gotreasa/green-tic-tac-toe/TECH_DEBT.md

 ## Pomodoro 1

-- Move tests and fixtures into the test folder and rename the spec file
+- ✅Move tests and fixtures into the test folder and rename the spec file
-- Skip the failing test
+- ✅Skip the failing test
-- Create a file for the constants in source
+- ✅Create a file for the constants in source
-- Use the constants in the tests
+- ✅Use the constants in the tests
-- Use the constants in the implementation
+- ✅Use the constants in the implementation
 - change the implementation to fill one square at a time